University Communication with Students

 Doctoral students, master's students, and students pursuing Engineer degrees who have completed all degree requirements other than the University oral exam and dissertation (doctoral students) or a required project or thesis (Engineer or master's students) and meet the conditions listed in the "TGR" section of this bulletin may request Terminal Graduate Registration tuition status.

 Each quarter, TGR students must enroll in the 801 (for master's and Engineer students) or 802 (for doctoral students) course in their department for zero units, in the appropriate section for their adviser.
-TGR students register at a special tuition rate: $2,682 per quarter in 2012-13.
+TGR students register at a special tuition rate as outlined above.
 TGR students may enroll in up to 3 units of course work per quarter at this tuition rate.
 Within certain restrictions, TGR students may enroll in additional courses at the applicable unit rate.
 The additional courses cannot be applied toward degree requirements since all degree requirements must be complete in order to earn TGR status.

 3. Graduation Quarter